nguyenng97/nguyenng97.github.io/_docs/Probability/2021-03-02-BasicNotations.md

 1. TOC
 {:toc}

-## 1. Random experiment
+## Random experiment

-- Example: Rolling a die
+So we all know about the "Tossing a coin" experiment:

+> A coin was tossed multiple times (trials).
+Each trial resulted a head or tail.

 ### Why?